By: Michelle Shember

 Student guidance and preparation

-“The Career Center at the Haworth College of Business is unique because we specifically cater to both the needs of business students and the recruitment of business talent for professionals in the industry,” says Jennifer Palmatier, employer relations specialist in the center.
+“The Zhang Career Center at the Haworth College of Business is unique because we specifically cater to both the needs of business students and the recruitment of business talent for professionals in the industry,” says Jennifer Palmatier, employer relations specialist in the center.
 “We are a self-funded office and rely on strong partnerships with employers who are devoted to the professional development of our Business Broncos.”

 Career advisors assist students with a variety of topics, such as major selection, resume development, practice interviews, career pathway discussions, assessments and interpretation of the assessments, including ways to use that information in career planning, and the inevitable job search.
-Students often visit the Career Center for guidance on applying for jobs or with questions about appropriate correspondence with employers.
+Students often visit the Zhang Career Center for guidance on applying for jobs or with questions about appropriate correspondence with employers.

 “I assist students with their career development needs through one-on-one discussion,” says Bob Stewart, career development specialist.
 “These discussions include, but are not limited to, career pathway discussions, wage negotiation, job and internship search techniques, and strategies and proper use of social networking.
 I also provide intensive support to students in regard to the creation and continued maintenance of resume, cover letter and thank you letter documents as well as a thorough mock interview process designed to assist students in the preparation of securing meaningful employment.”

 Connecting with employers

 “The center can provide information about how to post jobs and establish a presence on campus through various branding efforts,” says Palmatier.
-“Employers are encouraged to utilize the on-campus interviewing program; the career center staff provides space and manages the interview schedules for the employers.”
+“Employers are encouraged to utilize the on-campus interviewing program; the Zhang Career Center staff provides space and manages the interview schedules for the employers.”
 Employers are encouraged to reach out to one of the two employer relations specialists in the center who will then help the employer identify what types of needs they have and what strategies will work best to reach qualified candidates or the appropriate talent.

 Business Externship Program